He Pikorua Practice Sequence Diagram 936px

 When practitioners are invited to support an education setting or cluster, the elements within He Pikorua in action can guide collaborative practice.
 The focus on service quality and on ensuring solutions can be tailored to achieve the outcomes agreed with educators, mokopuna and whānau.

-Although it may appear as a staged process, He Pikorua in action is designed so you can go back and revisit, or build on particular elements at any time you need.
-For example, revisit the process when a new member joins the collaborative team, new information is provided, or new circumstances arise.
+Although it may appear as a staged process, He Pikorua in action is designed to go back and revisit, or build on particular elements at any time.
+For example, you can revisit the process when a new member joins the collaborative team, new information is provided, or new circumstances arise.

 He Pikorua supports practitioners to consider where their specialist skills and expertise can best help achieve the outcomes that whānau and educators have identified as most important for their mokopuna.
 How we work gives examples of the type of professional activities where He Pikorua can guide and support practitioners to empower the adults within teams.